Day One - Yorkshire

 The Cross of Greet (Lythe Fell) was the only big climb we did over the three days that felt truly Alpine.
 Fairly long, at 3km, but a steady gradient hovering at about 6%.
 No 25% horror shows - bliss!
 The military duo of Steve and Craig were setting a strong pace, so I just sat on their wheels and was dragged along.
 Double bliss!
 It was such an enjoyable climb.

-All that was left was 30km, largely downhill, through Wray and Caton.
+All that remained was a 30km group sprint, largely downhill, through Wray and Caton.
 I gave a tow to Richard, another member of Richmond Park Velo, who admitted his “legs had gone”.
 No wonder.
 While at first glance, he looked like a strong gust of wind might blow him over, Richard had been putting in some unfeasibly long turns on the front into headwinds, spinning his way up the climbs and descending like Julian Alaphilippe.
 It was only fair to pay him back for all the times I’d been wheel-sucking.

 It's been emotional

-Grateful that Mum, CJ, Sim, Catherine, Uncle Brian, Auntie Gill and my missus had done such a stupendous job in supporting us; grateful that everyone joining the event bought into it and had come together as a group; grateful that the weather had been extremely kind, but most of all I was grateful to my brother.
+Grateful that our family had done such a stupendous job in supporting us; grateful that everyone joining the event had entered the spirit of it and come together as a group; grateful that the weather had been extremely kind, but most of all I was grateful to my brother.

 The other brother